Table of contents

 Active mould has a fluffy appearance; it may appear moist and slimy with a distinctive musty odour.
 It will smear when touched and the affected surface may appear pitted, or look eaten.
 Affected records may feel cool, damp or clammy to touch, and there may be a musty odour.

 Some salts, surface dirt, stains and other phenomenon can give the appearance of mould.
-Refer to an expert if in double when identifying mould.
+Refer to an expert if in doubt when identifying mould.

 If you suspect you have mould growing (or waiting to grow) it is important to treat it quickly and thoroughly.